 4 Sustainable Ways to Celebrate World Food Day

-On October 16, go green in the kitchen for World Food Day by making some mindful changes for a sustainable future.
+On October 16, go green in the kitchen for World Food Day by making some mindful changes for better sustainable eating.

-Just on the horizon is this year’s World Food Day, which provides us with the perfect opportunity to commit to a more sustainable lifestyle while making a stand against the unnecessary food production and consumption that continues to harm our planet.
+World Food Day provides us with the perfect opportunity to commit to a more sustainable lifestyle while making a stand against the unnecessary food production and consumption that continues to harm our planet.

 Keeping in mind that our actions are our future, we can all do our part for the cause with a little effort.
 You’re just a few lifestyle changes away from adopting more mindful eating and cooking habits that can bring a future where food waste is no longer an issue.
 Here are 4 simple tips to help you get started.